-- 1. On the Global Component & License Lookup > Components tab, select the Component ID option. - In the Component ID field, enter the complete ID of the component for which you are searching.
+- 1. On the Global Component & License Lookup > Components tab, select the Component ID option. - 2.
+In the Component ID field, enter the complete ID of the component for which you are searching.
 If you enter a non-integer value, a negative integer, or a value greater than 19 characters, the field is bordered in red and the Search button is disabled.
-You can hover over the value to determine the type of error and then try another value if you want. - 3.
+You can hover over the value to determine the type of - 3.
 Click Search.